Claude Yvon: Later career

 In 1754, Yvon's book La Liberté de conscience resserrée dans les bornes légitimes ("Freedom of conscience confined within legitimate bounds") was published in London in three volumes.
 In this book he argued that all religions were naturally intolerant and would attack their enemies, but that civil society should be tolerant of those who disagreed with the religious leaders.

 Yvon returned to France at the start of 1762.
 In 1763, Marc-Michel Rey in Amsterdam published a letter from Yvon answering some of Rousseau's criticisms of the Church, and more followed in the ensuing years.
 The tone of these letters was unexpected to those who had accused him of atheism, but was consistent with his other writings.
 He accused Rousseau of saying that no laws were good and no governments fair.
-He said that after making reckless personal attacks on religion and government, things sacred to all people, Rousseau was unrealistic in expecting no outrage against his views.
+He also noted that, after making reckless personal attacks on religion and government, things sacred to all people, Rousseau was unrealistic in expecting no outrage against his views.

 At the beginning of 1767, Yvon became the editor of the Journal de l'Agriculture.
 The first two volumes of Yvon's ecclesiastical history appeared in 1778, published in Amsterdam, titled Discours généraux et raisonnés sur l'histoire de l'Église ("General and reasoned discourse on the history of the Church").
-Ten more volumes were to follow, but did not appear.
-The first two drew the attention of the police, who raised the issue with the authorities, resulting in a ban on publication of the third volume.
+Ten more volumes were intended to follow, but did not appear.
+The first two volumes drew the attention of the police, who raised the issue with the authorities, resulting in a ban on publication of the third volume.
 This caused a scandal in the press, and Yvon offered to make any corrections that the censor demanded, but to no avail.

 Yvon died in Paris in November 1789.
 At the time of his death he was historian of the Comte d'Artois.

 In retrospect, Yvon had great influence on the Encyclopédie.
 He was described by one historian as the metaphysician of Diderot's great work.